influxdata/docs-v2/content/influxdb/clustered/install/use-your-cluster.md

 ---
 title: Use your new InfluxDB cluster
 description: >
-  Now that your InfluxDB cluster is deployed, you can use and test and it.
+  Use and test your deployed InfluxDB cluster.
 menu:
   influxdb_clustered:
     name: Use your cluster